Medicine wheel: Medicine Wheel Park

 Joe Stickler of Valley City State University, North Dakota, with the assistance of his students, began the construction of Medicine Wheel Park in 1992.
 The Park showcases two solar calendars: "a horizon calendar (the medicine wheel) and a meridian or noontime calendar."
 According to the Medicine Wheel website, the "large circle measures 213 feet (approximately 65 meters) around.
 The 28 spokes radiating from its center represent the number of days in the lunar cycle.
 Six spokes extending well beyond the Wheel are aligned to the horizon positions of sunrises and sunsets on the first days of the four seasons."

+Medicine wheel symbol

+The medicine wheel has been adapted into a visual symbol, with associated correspondences and meanings, by pretendian Hyemeyohsts Storm, who first published his invention in 1972.
+It has been adopted as a visual icon and teaching tool by a number of pan-Indian groups, as well as Native groups whose ancestors did not traditionally use medicine wheels as a structure.
+It has also been misappropriated by non-Indigenous people, usually those associated with New Age communities, who have often added additional elements from non-Native cultures.